jonkaya/vagrant-boxes/centos-couchdb/README.md

 4. modifies Couchdb config on /etc/couchdb/local.ini to listen on all interfaces

 Vagrant box uses bridged networking so it gets the next ip address from dhcp provider on your local network.
-Mongodb will be listening on the local network ip address of your machine.
+Couchdb will be listening on the local network ip address of your machine.

-To control redis
+To control couchdb
 ```bash
 service couchdb (start|stop|restart|status)
 ```